The art of sifting resin – A brief

 It’s crucial to treat the cannabis delicately to preserve all of the glands and keep them on the vegetation.
 Take the utmost care when preparing your flowers and material.
 Remove the stems and large fan leaves and avoid damaging the material through excessive trimming or grinding as this will remove the resin glands before the extraction process has began and will contribute to lower yields and potentially high contamination levels in your final product.
 Coarsely chopped cannabis is most convenient.
 It is important to remove and twigs and stems before beginning the extraction process because they can tear the mesh screens of the filtration bags.

 Whether using a pre-made bag system or materials from your kitchen, the basic principles of making ice water hash are the same.
-There are slight contributions by technique, patience and proficiency, but what primarily determines the quality of the hash you produce is the calibre of the plant material used and the quality and size of the micron filter mesh employed in your set of filtration bags.
+Essentially, technique, patience, and proficiency contribute slightly, but the calibre of the plant material and the quality and size of the micron filter mesh in your filtration bags primarily determine the quality of your hash.